dino1729/berkshire-hathaway-gpt/README.md

 ## Credits

-Thanks to [Paul Graham](https://twitter.com/paulg) for his writing.
+Thanks to [Berkshire Hathaway] for his writing.

-I highly recommend you read his essays.
+I highly recommend you read the annual letters.

-3 years ago they convinced me to learn to code, and it changed my life.

-## Contact

-If you have any questions, feel free to reach out to me on [Twitter](https://twitter.com/mckaywrigley)!

 ## Notes